-The case of an acute hospital in Singapore for experience with communication

-A study of a sample of 13 units involving 1154 participants was conducted and the greatest agreement refers to the fact that right and timely communication at all levels can save lives in public health emergencies, and identifying the enablers and barriers can affect lives of staff and serviceusers.
+The case of an acute hospital in Singapore for ex- perience with com- munication The case of Paki- stan's hospitals for experience with the safety culture A study of a sample of 13 units involving 1154 participants was conducted and the greatest agreement refers to the fact that right and timely communication at all levels can save lives in public health emergencies, and identifying the enablers and barriers can affect lives of staff and serviceusers.
+The study has no visi- ble limitations.
+The study included 232 health workers who had direct contact with covidated patients in Pakistan during the pandemic.
+The results show that safety conscientiousness moderates the rela- tionship between safety specific transformational leadership and COVID-19 perceived risk.
 The study has no visible limitations.

-The case of Pakistan's hospitals for experience with the safety culture The study included 232 health workers who had direct contact with covidated patients in Pakistan during the pandemic.
-The results show that safety conscientiousness moderates the relationship between safety specific transformational leadership and COVID-19 perceived risk.
-The study has no visible limitations.

-The case of young leaders in different countries for experience with the safety culture According to this study which contains experiences from hospitals in Spain, Austria, Kenya, Portugal, Dubai and Germany, experiences highlight the importance of inclusivity at every step and prepare rigorous protocols, policies and procedures, in order to standardize care and ensure safety of all (if you take care of your staff, your staff will take care of the rest).
+The case of young leaders in different countries for ex- perience with the safety culture According to this study which contains experiences from hos- pitals in Spain, Austria, Kenya, Portugal, Dubai and Germany, experiences highlight the importance of inclusivity at every step and prepare rigorous protocols, policies and procedures, in or- der to standardize care and ensure safety of all (if you take care of your staff, your staff will take care of the rest).
 The main limitation of the study is the short period of analysis taken into account.

-The case of West Virginia University Hospitals and Health System for experience with specific management model Interviews were conducted with 15 leaders who manage the crisis and the result was obtained that for a successful overcoming of the crisis the Kotler model was used for eight-phase overcoming of the crises in the organizations it covers the establishment of a sense of urgency, formation of a powerful guiding coalition, creation of a vision, communication of the vision, empowerment of others to act on the vision, plan for and creation of short-term wins, consolidation of improvements and production of more changes, and institutionalization of new approaches.
+The case of West Virginia Univer- sity Hospitals and Health System for experience with specific manage- ment model Interviews were conducted with 15 leaders who manage the crisis and the result was obtained that for a successful overcoming of the crisis the Kotler model was used for eight-phase overcoming of the crises in the organizations it covers the establishment of a sense of urgency, formation of a powerful guiding coalition, creation of a vision, communication of the vision, empowerment of others to act on the vision, plan for and creation of short-term wins, consolidation of improvements and production of more changes, and institutionalization of new approaches.
 In this way, health organizations have successfully faced the pandemic crisis and created opportunities for the post-crisis period.
 This study suggests creating an integrated organizational structure to provide timely decision-making and coordinate communication within and between healthcare facilities.
 Also, a fundamental role of this coalition was establishing HICS to facilitate rapid, 24-hour communication between the leadership team and all hospital and clinic personnel.
 Specific are the emerging infection disease teams, all new protocols, other transformed services and the implementation of the strategically plan.
 The study has no visible limitations.